Reviewable/Reviewable/docs/subscriptions.md

-# Subscriptions
+# Subscriptions and licenses

 All public repositories and personal private repositories can use Reviewable free of charge forever.
-A subscription is required for private organizational repositories.
+A subscription or license is required for private organizational repositories.
+Subscriptions are used on `reviewable.io`, while licenses are needed for managed or self-hosted enterprise instances.

+## Subscriptions

-Every subscription gets a 30-day free trial, which requires no credit card up front.
-If you don't explicitly start a subscription, an automatic trial subscription will begin when you create the first review.
+Every organization gets a 30 day free trial, which requires no credit card.
+You can start a trial from any private review page, or from an organization entry on the Repositories page.

 Organizations are shown below your personal repos on the Repositories page, and appear whether you are an owner or a contributor.
-You can open the subscription panel by clicking on the **Subscribe** or **Edit subscription** button next to the organization name.
-Any organization member can start a subscription, not just organization owners.
+One or more of the buttons below will show up next to the organization name:
+- **Start a 30 day trial** will start a trial for that organization.
+If the button isn't showing, then you're already in the middle of a trial, have recently completed one, or have a current subscription.
+- **Subscribe** will open a panel showing the various plans, where you can compare features, select the desired number of contributors, and click **Subscribe** again to start the checkout process.
+- **Manage subscription** will open the subscription portal where you can adjust or cancel your subscription, update your card, or view past invoices.
+- **Edit settings** will show some options to *[manage the scope of the subscription](#managing-the-scope-of-your-subscription)*, and (un)assign a *[billing manager](#billing-manager)*.

 {:.important}
 OAuth app restrictions may entirely block Reviewable from an organization.
 Learn more in the [OAuth app access restrictions](registration.md#oauth-restrictions) section in the Registration chapter.

-## Selecting a plan
+### Selecting a plan

-In the subscription panel you can select a plan for your organization.
-Each plan has a maximum number of monthly contributors.
-Rather than forcing you to maintain yet another user list, we count each distinct PR author during a billing cycle as a contributor, at the time a review is created and linked to the PR.
+In the subscription panel you can select a plan for your organization, and the number of contributors to purchase the plan for.
+We count each distinct PR author during a billing cycle as a contributor, at the time a review is created and linked to the PR.
 Once a review has been created, any number of people can view it and participate.
-You should select a plan that will cover the expected number of contributors on your team.

 If a PR causes you to exceed your plan's contributor quota, both the subscriber and the person who connected the affected repo will be immediately notified by email.
-If you have chosen a subscription plan that has a flexible overage, Reviewable will permit all additional contributors if you did not exceed your maximum in the previous billing cycle.
-This flexibility provides you additional time to upgrade your subscription without disruption.
-If you are confident that the overage will not continue into the next month, you can simply ignore it.
-If your plan doesn't have the flexible overage feature, or you exceeded the maximum in the prior month, Reviewable won't create the review until you upgrade your subscription — or the contributor count resets on your next billing date.
+Reviewable won't create reviews for PRs created by additional authors until you upgrade your subscription — or the contributor count resets on your next billing date.

 {:.tip}
 If you exceed your plan's quota, Reviewable will continue updating all previously created reviews and keep creating reviews for contributors that were already counted this month.

-If you change your plan in the middle of a billing cycle, the new plan takes effect immediately and fees are not prorated (up or down).
-You'll be charged the new price on your next billing date.
+You can upgrade, downgrade, or cancel the plan any time.
+If you change your plan during the billing cycle, the new plan (if any) takes effect immediately and fees are prorated which results either in a credit being applied to future invoices, or in additional fees to be charged today.
+There are no refunds.

-## Managing the scope of your subscription
+### Managing the scope of your subscription

 By default, a subscription covers all reviews in a single organization.
 Optionally, you can restrict or expand this scope.